 - Once you add the xMatters app, it should appear in your MDM system’s app database.

 Most MDM systems will support the same method for adding applications — consult the documentation of your MDM system for specific instructions on how to add and install apps.

 What are the capabilities of an MDM system?

 The main feature of an MDM system is that it enables you to manage the applications required by your organization across all user devices from a single location.
-You can find some examples of how to manage access to the xMatters app in AirWatch below.
+While the exact process is different for each MDM system, here's how to manage access to the xMatters app using AirWatch as an example.

 You can start managing the xMatters app after adding it to the AirWatch app database by configuring the following settings:

 - Whether to automatically install the xMatters app onto a user’s device or let the user install it themselves.

 - Whether to convert unmanaged versions of the xMatters app to the version managed by AirWatch: